KWTaylor17/hello-world/README.md

 # hello-world
 Beginnings...
-Alas, a light on a misplaced path an end in sight to an inner wrath
+Alas, a light on a misplaced path.
+An end in sight to an inner wrath.